 Describe any other required minimum criteria used to screen applicants: |

 Applicants must hold U.S. Citizenship (or Permanent Resident status), or obtain an F-1 Visa and Social Security Number and university authorization to attend internship.
 Applicants must have a minimum of 3 years of pre-internship graduate training, and have accrued at least 1,000 practicum hours (500 of which should be direct service).
-The Impact of COVID-19 on practicum direct contact hour accrual during the 2020 through 2022 training years will be taken into account in interview selection decisions.
 Applicants must have at least some experience with psychological assessment within the desired track to be considered.
 Applicants must have completed all coursework by the start of the internship.
 Applicants must also be able to pass a background check to the standard of our agency HR Division prior to hire (our agency follows the regulations set forth in the California Fair Chance Act).
 Prior experience with EBPs is highly desirable. |

 Financial and Other Benefit Support for Upcoming Training Year*

-Annual Stipend/Salary for Full-time Interns | $33,363.20 |
+Annual Stipend/Salary for Full-time Interns | $34,903.74 |

 Annual Stipend/Salary for Half-time Interns | N/A |